 Uranus in Taurus

 Uranus officially entered Taurus for the long hall in March 2019, and will remain in the fixed earth sign until April 2026.
 This could bring about reform in economics and agriculture.
 Downfalls are often a part of this process because what is needs to fall apart, before what can be comes to fruition.
 According to Astrolgy.com the last time Uranus was in this sign was from 1934 to 1941, smack dab in the middle of the Great Depression.
-While the stock market crashed in 1929, with Uranus in Aries at time, the aftermath of this event was felt in the years following.
+While the stock market crashed in 1929, Uranus was in Aries, but the aftermath of this event was felt in the years following as Uranus ventured through Taurus.

-As Uranus ventured through Taurus, the greater population changed its relationship to their possessions, food consumption (due to rations) and earned income.
-During this time, we also began to see a rise in women joining the workforce—Taurus is a feminine sign ruled by Venus afterall.
+During this time the greater population changed its relationship to their possessions, food consumption (due to rations) and earned income.
+We also began to see a rise in women joining the workforce—Taurus is a feminine sign ruled by Venus.
 Near the end of this transit, World War II broke out and America’s involvement brought some much-needed stimulation to the economy as Uranus entered Gemini.